Travis Ortmayer

 Travis Ortmayer (born August 9, 1981) is an American professional Strongman athlete from Cypress, Texas.
 He is nicknamed the Texas Stoneman due to his many world records in the Atlas Stone event.

+Early life

-Ortmayer's strongman training complex is called "The Unit".
-His father, Roger Ortmayer, trains with him.
-He is supported by his mother, Sonja Ortmayer and his sister, Tara Ortmayer.
-Travis Ortmayer was born in Lake Tahoe, Nevada.
+Ortmayer was born in Lake Tahoe, Nevada and was an active child since his childhood.
+His strongman training facility was called "The Unit" and His father Roger also trained with him.
+He was supported by his mother, Sonja and his late sister Tara.

 Strength Sports

 Ortmayer started out training in bodybuilding in his early teens and eventually decided to train and compete in powerlifting.
 He met Marshall White, who introduced him to the Strongman sport.
 In 2002, Marshall and Ortmayer formed "the Unit" strongman training grounds in Cypress, Texas.
 "The Unit" was also joined by World's Strongest Man competitor Josh Thigpen and professional strongman Jim Glassman.
 Ortmayer earned his American Strongman Corporation (ASC) Professional Strongman card by winning the 2004 NAS US Amateur National Championships.

 The International Federation of Strength Athletes (IFSA) split from the TWI (Trans World International) World's Strongest Man (WSM) contest in 2005.
 IFSA held the first and only Pan-American Championship in 2005 at São Paulo, Brazil, as a qualifier for the 2005 IFSA Strongman World Championships.
 Ortmayer competed in this qualifier and placed 2nd overall behind 2006 WSM winner Phil Pfister.
 Ortmayer also set a World Record for the Atlas Stones: Light Set strength event.
 His placement qualified him to compete in the inaugural 2005 IFSA Strongman World Championships being held in Quebec City, Canada.
 During the World Championship, Ortmayer set another World Record in the Atlas Stones, this time with the Heavy Set.
 Ortmayer ultimately placed 10th overall in the World Championships.

 In 2006 Ortmayer eventually won his first international competition in Cyprus at the IFSA Cyprus Grand Prix.
 This was one week after attaining a pectoralis injury at the 2006 World Strongman Challenge in Tulsa, Oklahoma.
 Ortmayer went on to win all three National Championship Qualifiers.